I’m non-resident landlord. Are there any special requirements for me?

 When do I need to file a Form 12 tax return?

 A Form 12 tax return is completed by those whose primary source of income comes from PAYE income.
 In general most PAYE workers do not have to complete a Form 12 as they do not meet the criteria required to file a tax return.

-People with income of up to €3,175 gross income or €50,000 per annum from non-PAYE sources can also complete a Form 12.
-If the non-PAYE income is above this amount a Form 11 tax return will have to be submitted.
+People with income of up to €3,174 net income or €50,000 gross income per annum from non-PAYE sources should also complete a Form 12.
+If the non-PAYE income is above this amount, a Form 11 tax return will have to be submitted.